Attriumph/Interview-Problem-Summary/README.md

 * A Promise object serves as a link between the executor(resolve, reject) and the consuming functions, which needs the result or error of executor.resolve and reject are built-in functions in JS
 * In executor, we do the asynchronous action.
 After it is done, we will call the consuming functions.
-* When the promise is created, this executor function runs automatically.
+* When the promise is created, this executor function runs matically.
 Since it contains the producing code, that will eventually produce a result(consuming function will use the result)
 * The resulting promise object has internal properties: state(pending, fulfilled and rejected) and result

 * also, we could use '.then' after a promise, so we can control the sequence of a series of asynchronous action